 It can connect to just about any type of account, Berger says.
 I’ve connected checking, savings, 401k, IRA, SEP IRA, and HSA accounts from multiple financial institutions.
 You can also connect real estate via a Zillow integration, which updates the value of the property.

-Here’s a breakdown of the types of accounts you can connect to the Personal Capital app:
+Here’s a breakdown of the types of accounts you can connect to the Empower app:

 - Cash - Your bank accounts, both savings and checking.